onsi/gomega/index.md

 - A string, in which case `ACTUAL.Error()` will be compared against `EXPECTED`.
 - A matcher, in which case `ACTUAL.Error()` is tested against the matcher.
 - An error, in which case `ACTUAL` and `EXPECTED` are compared via `reflect.DeepEqual()`.
 If they are not deeply equal, they are tested by `errors.Is(ACTUAL, EXPECTED)`.
 (The latter allows to test whether `ACTUAL` wraps an `EXPECTED` error.)
-- A non-nil pointer to a type that implements error, in which case `errors.As(ACTUAL, EXPECTED)` is tested.
-(This allows to test whether `ACTUAL` wraps an error of an `EXPECTED` type.)

 Any other type for `EXPECTED` is an error.